Minnesota’s lieutenant governor to fill Al Franken’s Senate seat

 ST. PAUL, Minn. – Minnesota Gov. Mark Dayton appointed Lt.
-Gov. Tina Smith on Wednesday to replace fellow Democrat Al Franken’s Senate seat until a special election in November, setting up his long-time and trusted adviser for a potentially bruising 2018 election.
+Gov. Tina Smith on Wednesday to replace fellow Democrat Al Franken’s Senate seat until a special election in November, setting up his longtime and trusted adviser for a potentially bruising 2018 election.

 Smith was widely seen as Dayton’s top choice from the moment Franken announced his resignation last week.
 But her previous decision not to run for governor had raised questions about whether she would want to launch a Senate campaign that would be in the national spotlight.